russ-mccuen/fourLanguageJuly/README.md

-# threeLanguageJuly
+# fourLanguageJuly
-One simple exercise every day in Python, Java, in C++
+One simple exercise every day in Python, Java, C++, and Rust